Download these guidelines as PDF

 Welcome!
-This is the last stage of the long process before attending SOCC2021, and you are almost done.
+This is the last stage of the long process, and you are almost done.
 Consider presentation of your papers as an opportunity to impress experts in your field.
 Please read the following instructions and prepare your presentation materials accordingly.
 If you have any questions, please contact the Program Chairs.

-Each session will be managed by a Session Chair, who will also serve as a moderator during the question-and-answer period.
+Each speaker will be introduced by the Session Chair, who will also serve as a moderator during the question-and-answer period.
+Speakers are required to report to their meeting rooms 20 minutes before the start of their session to meet with the session chairs.

 - Briefly outline your talk and what will be covered.